tatey/porth/README.md

 3. Write tests and code
 4. Make sure the tests pass by running `$ rake`
 5. Push and send a pull request on GitHub

+## Credits

+Porth is the result of numerous discussions at [Everyday Hero](http://www.everydayhero.com.au) around better API design.

 ## Copyright